 Peter is very pleased to once again renew his association with the Redland City band.

-Louise McGill is the Assistant Conductor of the
+Louise McGill is the Conductor of Wind Ensemble and the Assistant Conductor of the

 Allen Clark is the assistant conductor of the